Tar Creek Superfund site: Representation in other media

 A 2009 documentary film, Tar Creek, written, directed, and narrated by Matt Myers, covers the gamut of the issues related to the Tar Creek Superfund site.
 It identifies lead poisoning, mine waste, acid mine water, sinkholes, and governmental practices showing racism against the Quapaw Tribe, downstream expansion of the Superfund site, and the eventual federal buyout of the residents of the area.
 During the fall of 2010, Tar Creek toured to many of the nation's existing Superfund sites as part of the Superfund Screening Tour.
 Universities, organizations, churches, and schools used the story of Tar Creek to discuss what could happen in their communities.

+A musical about the Superfund site, The Picher Project, was conceived and directed by Quentin Madia.
+It debuted at Feinstein's/54 Below in 2019 and was later staged at Dixon Place in New York in the fall of 2023.